 His letters provide an example of how “negative capability” shaped his poetry.
 In September 1819, Keats wrote to Reynolds

 How beautiful the season is now – How fine the air.
 A temperate sharpness about it … I never lik’d the stubbled fields as much as now – Aye, better than the chilly green of spring.
 Somehow the stubble plain looks warm – in the same way as some pictures look warm – this struck me so much in my Sunday’s walk that I composed upon it.

 The final stanza of his last great ode: “To Autumn” runs:

 Where are the songs of Spring?
 Ay, where are they?
 Think not of them, thou hast thy music too, While barred clouds bloom the soft-dying day, And touch the stubble-plains with rosy hue;

 Keats immediate response to the scenes he observed on his walk, recorded in his letter, later emerged as powerful poetry.

-As is well known, Keats' short life ended in Rome, succumbing to tuberculosis while under the care of his friend Joseph Severn.
-His last moments were described by Severn in a letter:
+As is well known, Keats’ short life ended in Rome, succumbing to tuberculosis while under the care of his friend Joseph Severn.
+Severn described his last moments in a letter:

 What Might Have Been